-Problems with your map displaying on your website?
+Problems with the embedded Google map displaying on your website?

 So if you’ve noticed map errors on your website, chances are you have not yet added a valid payment card to your Google account.
 We suggest you look at this first before investigating other possible issues.

-There are of course other digital mapping services out there like Bing, MapKit, Mapbox and Here, however, Google Maps is continuously adding new features and improvements and is by far the most commonly used, and that can make a difference to your user experience.
+There are other digital mapping services out there like Bing, MapKit, Mapbox and Here, however, we recommend Google Maps being the most popular with users, especially now with Apple CarPlay and Android Auto, and that can make a big difference.